MusicDataset/md_homepage/content/musics/s/SonatainE-flatMajorHob.XVI:52FirstMovement(5)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in E-flat Major Hob.
+title: Sonata in E-flat Major Hob.
 XVI52 First Movement (5)
 description: This is the description for Sonata in E-flat Major Hob.
 XVI52 First Movement by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]